mbari-org/benchmark_eval/elaine_documentation.md

 imHeight=1080
 ```
 - Next, edit the vidseq_names.txt under *benchmark_eval/data/gt/mot_challenge/seqmaps*.
 The format should have “name” at the top, and then all the video sequences you would like to get the HOTA values for.
-In the terminal, make sure you are in the benchmark_eval directory and type in this command:
+- Lastly, in the terminal, make sure you are in the benchmark_eval directory and type in this command:
 ```
 python scripts/run_mot_challenge.py \
 --GT_FOLDER data/gt/mot_challenge \